ramathiyagu123/ace-mongodb/README.md

 kafka::KAFKA token <api_key>
 IntSvr::truststorePass thisispwdfortruststore password
 ```
-[A screenshot of
-a cell phone Description automatically
+![A screenshot of a cell phone Description automatically
 generated](./myMediaFolder/media/image35.png)

 Copy the api\_key from the es-api-key.json and paste next to token